React Native Custom Haptics

 • Has limited experience working with vibrotactile feedback.

 The current scenario is a short story all three personas share.
-It shows how they would handle one task with today’s tools: setting, time, and context stay realistic.
+It shows how they would handle one task with today's tools.
+Setting, time, and context stay realistic.

 It follows the same three people shipping a feature that needs vibrotactile feedback.
 The story made the friction concrete.